Yes, your PPC campaign should have negative keywords — here’s why.

 When you add negative keywords, ad platforms (such as Google or Microsoft Advertising) know that you don’t want your ad to appear for searches containing those words.

 Pro tip: Negative keywords only apply to the first 16 words in a search query.
 So, when it comes to especially long queries, negative keywords after the 16th word won’t trigger the filter, and your ad may still appear.

 It’s a good idea to conduct your negative keyword research the same way you conduct your standard keyword research, specifically before and during a campaign launch.

 Google suggests using your search term reports to look for terms that only seem relevant.
-Are there any that clearly stand out as negative keywords?
-Add those to your list.
+This is a great place to explore, and if there are any that clearly stand out as negative keywords, add those to your list.

-However, before using search term reports, start by thinking about the types of businesses, products, or services that your brand could be mistaken for (like the salsa example above).
-Then, brainstorm the search terms that might be used to describe them.
+However, before using search term reports, start by thinking about the types of businesses, products, or services that your brand could be mistaken for.
+For example, Apple, the technology company, could be mistaken for Apple the fruit or Delta the airline for Delta the river.

-The different types of negative keywords
+The types of negative keywords include:

 Google explains that the main difference between these two types is that you need to include variations of these keywords if you want to exclude them.
-These variations can include:

 - Singular or plural versions

 When you mine reports for keywords to exclude, it’s wise to exclude their variations as well.